Note: This guide has been updated to reflect changes made in Electrum 4.4.0. If you have an older version you will need to upgrade .

 In the case of mempool it’ll be the size in megabytes of unconfirmed transactions that pay more.
 Since an average block contains 1.3MB of transactions you can estimate how long your transaction will take to confirm by dividing the amount given there by 1.3MB and multiplying by 10 mins.

-The size of your transaction determines the fee.
 The number of inputs and outputs determines the size of your transaction.
+Clicking on preview in the fee slider window will show you your inputs and outputs.
 If you regularly received small amounts of money from faucets or mining pools in the past your transaction would be very large because of the large number inputs so you would pay a relatively high fee.

 I’m really cheap.
 Tell me how I can save even more money?

-If the transaction disappears from the Electrum history tab then you know that it has been ejected from the mempool of the electrum server you are connected to and it is time to rebroadcast it.
-You can do that by going to Tools menu > Load Transaction > From File and select the saved transaction.
-Then click on broadcast to broadcast it again.
+If the transaction status on the history tab says “Local” then you know that it has been ejected from the mempool of the electrum server you are connected to and it is time to rebroadcast it.
+You can do that by right clicking on the transaction, choosing “Details” and then clicking on “Broadcast”.